GlobalyHub/Task-Assessments/README.md

-# Task-Assessments for Full-Time Permanent Role
+# Task Assessments for Full-Time Permanent Role

 Please choose from one of the following task that is relevant to your applied position.
 - <a href="https://github.com/IntroCept/Task-Assessments/blob/master/Backend%20Nest%20JS%20Task.md">Software Engineer (Back End) - Nest.js Task</a>